 A jumbo loan is one that exceeds the limits for conforming loans set by the Federal Housing Finance Agency (FHFA).
 These conforming loans are those that can be serviced by Fannie Mae and Freddie Mac.
-Because a jumbo loan exceeds these limits, it is also called a non-conforming loan.
+Because a jumbo loan exceeds these limits, it's also called a non-conforming loan.

 When you get a jumbo mortgage, your lender can’t rely on federally-backed insurance from Freddie and Fannie to reduce some of their risks.
 Many of the home loan programs provided by the government operate under the principle that lenders will be able to recoup some of their losses if a borrower defaults.
 At the very least, lenders know they can sell their loans to these government-sponsored enterprises, in part, to promote liquidity in the home loan market.

 Each year, the FHFA reviews home prices and the market to determine what the conforming loan limit will be.
 The limit is set based on home price increases, as well as where the homes are located, usually by county.
 Any mortgage above the conforming loan amount is considered a non-conforming loan — a jumbo loan.
 For 2020, the new upper limit for most conforming loans is $510,400.
 However, there are some areas of the country that have a higher conforming loan limit of differing amounts up to $765,600 in the most expensive areas.

 Before you apply for a high-dollar mortgage, it makes sense to find out if you live in one of those high-cost areas because that can make a difference.
 The FHFA offers an interactive map of all the counties in the United States, along with the conforming limits in those counties.
 If your mortgage exceeds the conforming loan limit, it’s a jumbo loan, and you’ll need to take that into account as you move forward.

 While there is no jumbo loan limit set by regulation, the reality is that you’ll have to meet certain qualifications to get a non-conforming loan.